 Skip to main content

-Protect your clients' and customers' information from data security breaches
+Protect your clients, customers and employees from data security breaches

-Tax professionals and business owners are a frequent target of scammers and identity thieves who want to steal clients’ and customers’ information to file fraudulent returns and steal refunds.
+Tax professionals, business owners and employers are frequent targets of scammers and identity thieves who want to steal information to file fraudulent returns and steal refunds.
 If you believe your data has been compromised, notify us immediately.

 Report breach